SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 This is the fastest way to create a new component.

-When you create a component through the CLI a few things will be added for you:
+When we create a component through the CLI a few things will be added for us:
 - a folder with the name of the component
 - a component file
 - an HTML template file